kirbotica/kirbotica/README.md

 # @kirbotica
-Student at Kirby U, Etobicoke Campus.
+Hacker, Computer Science student at Kirby U, Etobicoke Campus.
+Computer Security student at Offensive Security.
+Lead creative and technical developer of the Hacks Poetic series of projects.